 Bryan Claxton noted that it is useful to name the new application and the overall project team should start thinking about a proper name for the new application.

-Bryan Claxton talked about the importance of prioritizing the requirements for the new application between “Must Have” and “Nice to Have”
+Bryan Claxton talked about the importance of prioritizing the requirements for the new application between “Must Have” and “Nice to Have”.

-Bryan Claxton talked about interim versions of the application as a possible project approach depending upon what is determined to be “Must Have” requirements
+Bryan Claxton talked about interim versions of the application as a possible project approach depending upon what is determined to be “Must Have” requirements.

+Bryan Claxton noted that training for KDA staff is built into the scope and the there are significant support hours built into the first month after acceptance testing.

-Hardware options were briefly discussed and it was noted that recommendations should be discussed in the near term to allow for purchasing.
+Hardware options were briefly discussed and it was noted that recommendations should be discussed in the near term to allow for purchasing and provisioning.
 Linda Sibert mentioned that KDA has a hardware agreement with Dell for the purchase of equipment and delivery and setup can take 4-6 weeks.

 Linda Sibert mentioned that Windows 7 would be the preferred OS platform for the field devices.

+Linda Sibert asked about data connection issues.
+Bryan Claxton noted that the application will be operational whether on- or off-line.

-Jeff Landerman mentioned that hardware may need to be used for other operations in the field such as interactions with water level transducers and these needs should be considered when hardware is selected.
+Jeff Lanterman mentioned that hardware may need to be used for other operations in the field such as downloading data loggers that record outputs from water level transducers, rate sensors, and other data collectors, and these needs should be considered when hardware is selected.

 Bryan Claxton requested that KDA think about the enterprise GIS version and application development language that would be preferred for the new application.

-Bryan Claxton noted that the QT software development framework would provide KDA with more operating system flexibility if there was a need to use the new application on IOS or Android devices.
+Bryan Claxton noted that the QT software development framework would provide KDA with more operating system flexibility if there was a need to use the new application on iOS or Android devices.

 Linda Sibert will be looking into the usage of ESRI ArcGIS Server 10.2.2 as well as whether there is a preference to use the QT software development framework with the C++ programming language or the .Net software development framework with the C# programming language.

+Linda Sibert noted that a new ESRI server license will cost KDA on the order of $10,000 per year.

 Linda Sibert noted that it is KDA’s goal to move the enterprise GIS database foundation from Oracle to SQL Server.

-The goal is to use current development frameworks and software versions so that the new application is somewhat “Future Proof”.
-This would hopefully result in minimal to no application upgrade or migration needs over the first few years of its usage.
+The goal is to use industry-current development frameworks and software versions so that the new application is somewhat “Future Proof”.
+This will hopefully result in minimal to no application upgrade or migration needs over the first few years of its usage.

 Project Work Plan

-Jim Bagley noted that the new application will include data that is currently stored in the RIS database as well as information that currently doesn’t have a place in the existing RIS Oracle database.
+Jim Bagley noted that the new application will include data that is currently stored in the WRIS database as well as information that currently doesn’t have a place in the existing WRIS Oracle database.
+The group agreed that it would be preferable to keep all the data collected with the new application.
+This may be accomplished by building new tables in WRIS

 Project Schedule Discussions